-I read an article that said Ernest Hemingway wrote A Moveable Feast after going through notes he had accumulated during his time in Paris 30 years earlier.
-I wish I had been that meticulous during my early days.
-Or even later ones.
-Notes from my newspaper days ended up in the trash bin after I wrote the stories.
+I read an article that said Ernest Hemingway wrote A Moveable Feast after going through notes he had accumulated during his time in

 I have found one period in which my activities are well chronicled for posterity, if old Pos is ever interested.
 It’s the years 1963 through 1969, during which I was editor of Nashville Magazine, a slick paper monthly.
 I wrote many articles for the publication, though quite a few didn’t carry my by-line.
 But each issue included a feature at the front of the book titled “Scene About Town.”
 I modeled it after The New Yorker’s “The Talk of the Town,” which back then included mostly short, often humorous or whimsical vignettes about life and events that took place in the city.